Chain-Star/cst/README.md

 # ChainStar
-ChainStar blockchain service platform is a service platform to help block chain project grow and guide investment vision
+ChainStar is a bulk digital currency trading platform.